izumiFinance/izumi-docs/docs/source/iZiSwap/SDK/limit_order_manager/collect_limit_order.rst

 3.  estimate gas (optional)
 ---------------------------
-of course you can skip this step if you donot want to limit gas.
+of course you can skip this step if you don't want to limit gas.

 .. code-block:: typescript
     :linenos: